-Today, too many people choose the easiest roads, the paths that are with the least amount of challenges and difficulties.
+Today, too many people choose the easiest roads (or simple work), the paths with the least challenges and difficulties.

 Some will always use cheat codes and the easy mode on video games.

-Others try to find that ONE life hack that will help them bypass all of the others, in their quest to supremacy in their field.
+Others try to find that one life hack that will help them bypass all the others in their quest for supremacy in their field.

 Others will attempt diets using starvation and pills.